mmattos-newrelic/droprules_multiaccount_report/README.md

 2. Now run the 'create_droprules_report_v3.mjs' script to generate your report into the "droprules_report.csv" file:
 $ node create_droprules_report_v3.mjs

-How do you see your data?
+Where do I find my data?
 Go to your project folder and open up the "droprules_report.csv" file.